Focus

 • Hear the Gospel from a Third World perspective

-• Find a schedule of live-streaming for Easter Masses here
+• Find a schedule of Easter services in the Waterloo and Cedar Falls parishes here

 Focus